RISE-BKAI/LEGION/README.md

     <a href="https://figshare.com/s/6e01956fbfcd9b7ca6de"><img src="https://img.shields.io/badge/Replication-Figshare/6e01956fbfcd9b7ca6de-blue?style=for-the-badge">
 </p>

-Welcome to the source code repo of **LEGION**, an LLM-based GitHub Topic Recommendation tool introduced in our paper "Harnessing Pre-trained Language Models for GitHub Topic Recommendations with Distribution-Balance Loss" at EASE'24!
+Welcome to the source code repo of **LEGION**, an LLM-based GitHub Topic Recommendation tool introduced in our paper "LEGION: Harnessing Pre-trained Language Models for GitHub Topic Recommendations with Distribution-Balance Loss" at EASE'24!

 ## Repository Organization
 The structure of our source code's repository is as follows: